notaryproject/specifications/specs/signature-specification.md

 #### Extended attributes

-Implementations of the Notary Project signature spec MAY include additional signed attributes in the signature envelope.
+Implementations of the Notary signature spec MAY include additional signed attributes in the signature envelope.
 These attributes MAY be marked critical, i.e. the attribute MUST be understood and processed by a verifier, unknown critical attributes MUST cause signature verification to fail.
 Usage of extended signed attributes which are marked critical in signature will have implications on portability of the signature, these are discussed in [Signature Portability](#signature-portability) section.

 #### Extended attributes for *Notation* Plugins

-Notation is a CLI and has set of libraries that offer an implementation of the Notary Project signature specification.
-Notation allows you to sign artifacts as well as verify artifacts against the Notary Project signatures.
+Notation is a CLI and has set of libraries that offer an implementation of the Notary signature specification.
+Notation allows you to sign artifacts as well as verify artifacts against the Notary signatures.

 This section documents extended attributes used by Notation to support plugins.
 Plugins is a *Notation* concept that allows parts of signing and verification logic to be performed by an external provider.
 *Signing plugins* allow *Notation* to be extended for integration with remote keys remote key management services and signing services, where as *verification plugins* allow for customization of verification logic.
 Detailed specification for plugins can be found [here](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#notation-extensibility-for-signing-and-verification).
-These extended attributes are documented in this spec, as other implementations of the Notary Project signature specification may encounter these attributes if they verify a signature that indicated it required a verification plugin for complete signature verification.
+These extended attributes are documented in this spec, as other implementations of the Notary signature specification may encounter these attributes if they verify a signature that indicated it required a verification plugin for complete signature verification.

 - **Verification Plugin** (critical): An OPTIONAL attribute that specifies the name of the verification plugin that MAY be used to verify the signature e.g. “com.example.nv2plugin”.
 [Notation plugin](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#plugin-contract) aware implementations use this attribute to load and execute a *Notation* compliant plugin.